-If you had zero discipline in 2018, don’t worry – it’s already time to hit reset on those New Year resolutions.
+If you had zero financial discipline in 2021, don’t worry – it’s already time to hit reset on those New Year resolutions.
 New year new you, right?
-Just try not to let those goals end up in the graveyard of forgotten dreams this 2019.
+Just try not to let those goals end up in the graveyard of forgotten dreams this 2022.

-In addition to doing morning runs and dropping the 5kg you gained over Christmas, save a spot on your 2019 to-do list for some financial “housekeeping”.
+In addition to doing morning runs and dropping the 5kg you gained over WFH, Phase 2 Heightened Alert, and Christmas, save a spot on your 2022 to-do list for some financial “housekeeping”.
 That’s right – it’s time to check your accounts and weed out those money-sucking culprits in your life.

 Here are 5 New Year’s resolutions that will do wonders in helping you save, yet aren’t too difficult to keep.

 Recurring bills are a nasty thing if left unchecked, but the good news is that it’ll only take a few minutes to go through it and save money each month.

 On the first few days of the New Year, collect all your recurring bills from 2021.
 And not just the monthly ones like phone bills – include annual ones like insurance too.

 Now, figure out if you’re able to reduce the amount you pay for each of the bills.
 Perhaps you can even eliminate some of the costs altogether.

 One area where many people can comfortably save cost is phone bills.
 Are you utilising all those minutes allocated to you?
 Would you benefit from a more data-heavy plan?
 When does your contract end?